Own a Ford F-150 or Ranger? You may be overpaying for fuel by up to $2,000.

 - Possibly other Ford models and model years

-The class-action lawsuit filed against Ford seeks to represent all owners and lessors of 2018 and 2019 Ford F-150 trucks, 2019 Ford Ranger trucks and other affected vehicles.
+The class-action lawsuit filed against Ford seeks to represent all owners and lessors of 2018-2020 Ford F-150 trucks, 2019-2020 Ford Ranger trucks and other affected vehicles.
 The F-150 is similarly failing to measure up to its advertised mileage, and we believe owners of Ford F-150 trucks are overpaying fuel costs due to the trucks’ failure to comply with federal regulations.
 The lawsuit states that the class of Ford truck owners is likely to be expanded and could potentially include all Ford vehicles certified for sale in the U.S. for a number of years.

 ABOUT THE TESTING